 The Center for Faculty Development supports the initiation and continuation of Faculty Learning Communities on both a long-term and short-term basis.
-There is a new Learning Community on University Mission forming in Fall 2013.
+There is a second Learning Community on University Mission forming in Fall 2014.
 Details follow:

 Learning Community on the University’s Mission

 John Carroll University emphasizes in its official documents, policies, and practices a commitment to its mission as a Jesuit and Catholic institution.
 It does so in a way that seeks to maintain the centuries-old Jesuit tradition of academic excellence and care for students along with the current concern for Social Justice.
 It aspires to do this in a manner that is inclusive and ecumenical and welcomes people from many walks of life.
 Each member of the faculty has a valuable opportunity to further this mission in his or her research, teaching, and interactions with colleagues and students.

 This learning community is designed to allow faculty to:

 - Explore the mission in a collegial and supportive environment that is intellectually stimulating.

 - Learn about the intellectual and cultural sources for the Jesuit tradition in higher education

 - Imagine new ways in which they can engage in this tradition in ways that are consistent with their own work and convictions.

 - Gray, Howard.
 “The Experience of Ignatius Loyola: the Background to Jesuit Education.”